Judy Z. Segal

 My essays appear in rhetoric journals, interdisciplinary health and STS journals, and medical journals—and in essay collections across disciplines as well.
 I am author of Health and the Rhetoric of Medicine (Southern Illinois University Press, 2005).
 I have been a member of the President’s International Advisory Committee of the Canadian Institutes of Health Research, a Distinguished Scholar at the Peter Wall Institute for Advanced Studies, and a recipient of a Killam Teaching Prize.
 I am a faculty member in the Science and Technology Graduate Studies Program.

-- “The Rhetoric of Depression: Listening to Listening to Prozac in a Pandemic.”
-Rhetoric of Health and Medicine.
-Forthcoming.
+“The Rhetoric of Depression: Listening to Listening to Prozac in a Pandemic.”
+Rhetoric of Health and Medicine 6, 1 (2023): 9-35.

-- “The Rhetoric and Politics of American Ageism: Notes from a Pandemic.”
-In Martin Halliwell and Sophie Jones, eds.
-The Edinburgh Companion to the Politics of American Health.
-Edinburgh University Press.
-In press.
+“The Rhetoric and Politics of American Ageism: Notes from a Pandemic.”
+In Martin Halliwell and Sophie A. Jones, eds., The Edinburgh Companion to the Politics of American Health.
+Edinburgh University Press, 2022.
+476-491.

 - “Foreword.”
 In Lisa Melonçon et al, eds.
 Rhetoric of Health and Medicine As/Is.
 The Ohio State University Press, 2020. vii-xiii.